Encoding Musical Style with Transformer Autoencoders: Experimental Results

 \subsection{Similarity Evaluation}

-We use the OA metric from Section~\ref{metric} to evaluate whether using a conditioning signal in both the (a) performance autoencoder and (b) melody \& performance autoencoder produces samples that are more similar in style to the conditioning inputs from the evaluation set relative to other baselines.
+We use the OA metric from Section~\ref{metric} to evaluate whether using a conditioning signal in both the (a) performance autoencoder (Perf-only) and (b) melody \& performance autoencoder (Melody \& perf) produces samples that are more similar in style to the conditioning inputs from the evaluation set relative to other baselines.

-First, we sample 500 examples from the test set and use them as conditioning signals to generate one sample per input.
-Then, we compare each conditioning signal to: (1) the generated sample and (2) an unconditional sample.
-We compute the similarity metric as in Section~\ref{metric} pairwise and take the average over 500 examples.
-As in Table 3, the performance autoencoder generates samples that have 48\% higher similarity overall to the conditioning input as compared to the unconditional baseline.
+First, we sample 500 examples from the test set as conditioning signals to generate one sample per input.
+Then, we compare each conditioning signal to: (1) the generated sample and (2) an unconditional sample from the Music Transformer.
+We compute the similarity metric as in Section~\ref{metric} pairwise and average over 500 examples.
+As shown in Tables 3 and 4, the performance autoencoder generates samples that have 48\% higher similarity to the conditioning input as compared to the unconditional baseline for the YouTube dataset (45\% higher similarity for MAESTRO).

 For the melody \& performance autoencoder, we sample 717*2 distinct performances -- we reserve one set of 717 for conditioning performance styles, and the other set of 717 we use to extract melodies in order to synthesize in the style of a \textit{different} performance.
-We compare the melody \& performance autoencoder to 3 different baselines: (1) one that is conditioned only on the melody (Melody-only); (2) conditioned only on performance (Performance-only); and (3) an unconditional language model.
-Interestingly, we find that the OA metric is more sensitive to the performance style than melodic similarity.
-Table 4 demonstrates that the Melody-only autoencoder suffers without the performance conditioning, while the Performance-only model performs best.
-The Melody \& performance autoencoder performs comparably to the best model.
+We compare the melody \& performance autoencoder to 3 different baselines: (1) one that is conditioned only on the melody (Melody-only); (2) conditioned only on performance (Perf-only); and (3) an unconditional language model.
+We find that the Melody \& performance autoencoder performs the best overall across almost all features.